-How to Write a Book When You've Got Writer's Block
+How to Solve Writer's Block: 5 Simple Steps to Get Back to Your Book

 No one is ever truly, eternally afflicted with writer’s block.
 The power is in your hands.

 You can do it.
-You can write a book when you’ve got writer’s block.
+You can write a book when you’ve got writer’s block, just like every professional writer out there.

 You just have to know how.